-It rained constantly during the night and when we got up, it was still raining.
-Berto will walk to Rabacal today, while I’m taking a lift with Carlos’ son.
-The Finnish couple and Berto decided to walk together, but the Italians said they will make another plan because, according to them, there was no way they will walk in this weather!
+It rained continuously throughout the night and when we got up it was still raining.
+Berto walks to Rabacal today, while I ride with Carlos’ son.
+The Finnish couple and Berto decided to walk together, but the Italians said they would make another plan because according to them there was no way they would walk in this weather!

 Berto walked the entire route in rain – sometimes just a drizzle, but most of the time it was hard and continuous rain.
-That meant he took no photo’s and we cannot show you the beauty of the way.
+This meant he didn’t take any photos and so we can’t show you the beauty of the road.

-He did mentioned that they walked mostly through olive groves and crop fields, which meant a lot of mud walking!
-I would have loved walking on these roads (maybe not in the rain), but it was not meant to be this time …
+He did mention that they mostly walked through olive groves and crop fields, which meant a lot of mud walking!
+I would have liked to have walked these paths (maybe not in the rain) but it was not meant to be this time.

 A nice chat (and drive) in a car:

-Instead, Carlos’ son (a third-year student at the University of Coimbra) took me in his car to Rabacal.
-We had a nice chat on the way – he told me how he loves coming back to Rabacal for weekends and holidays to help his dad at the albergue.
-He was looking forward getting his degree, but said he would like to then work in a small town.
-I was glad to hear this, because we heard numerous times in Portugal that the younger generation is leaving their small home towns to live and work in the bigger cities.
+Instead, Carlos’ son (a third-year student at the University of Coimbra) took me to Rabacal in his car.
+We had a nice chat on the way – he told me how he likes to come back to Rabacal for weekends and holidays to help his father at the albergue.
+He was looking forward to getting his degree, but said he would like to work in a small town.
+I was happy to hear this because we have heard many times in Portugal that the younger generation is leaving their small hometowns to live and work in the bigger cities.

-The same thing is happening in South Africa where children are abandoning their villages/towns which results in ghost towns.
-Me and Carlos’ son had one thing in common: Neither of us likes big cities!
+The same thing happens in South Africa also where children leave their towns/villages leading to ghost towns.
+Carlos’ son and I have one thing in common: Neither of us like big cities!